SteviLen420/Bragg_Diffraction_1D_Simulation/run_20251015_091729/Manuscript.md

 ## Abstract

-We present a rigorous numerical implementation of the Transfer Matrix Method (TMM) for simulating electromagnetic wave propagation in one-dimensional periodic dielectric structures.
+I present a rigorous numerical implementation of the Transfer Matrix Method (TMM) for simulating electromagnetic wave propagation in one-dimensional periodic dielectric structures.
 The simulation validates the analytical Bragg diffraction condition for normal incidence through quantitative comparison with theoretical predictions.
-Using a representative SiO₂/TiO₂ multilayer stack with 30 periods and lattice constant d = 120 nm, we achieve excellent agreement between numerical and analytical results, with a relative error of 0.040% in the Bragg wavelength determination.
-Energy conservation is verified to machine precision (|A| < 10⁻¹⁴), confirming the numerical stability of our implementation.
+Using a representative SiO₂/TiO₂ multilayer stack with 30 periods and lattice constant d = 120 nm, I achieve excellent agreement between numerical and analytical results, with a relative error of 0.040% in the Bragg wavelength determination.
+Energy conservation is verified to machine precision (|A| < 10⁻¹⁴), confirming the numerical stability of my implementation.
 The computed reflectivity spectrum exhibits the characteristic photonic bandgap with R > 99.99% at the Bragg wavelength λ_B = 451.02 nm, along with expected Fabry-Pérot oscillations outside the stop band.
 This work provides a validated computational framework for designing distributed Bragg reflectors (DBRs) used in vertical-cavity surface-emitting lasers (VCSELs) and optical filter applications.

 **Keywords:** Bragg diffraction, Transfer Matrix Method, photonic crystals, distributed Bragg reflector, numerical simulation, VCSEL